What is Zelle and how does it work

 What banks use Zelle?

 Given Zelle’s popularity, the next question is what banks use Zelle?
-Luckily, Zelle is supported by a whopping 947 financial institutions, so it’s likely that your bank supports it too.
+Luckily, Zelle is supported by thousands of financial institutions, so it’s likely that your bank supports it too.

-Here are just a few of the many banks who support Zelle:
+Here are just a few of the many banks which support Zelle:

 Limit for Zelle transfers

-If your bank doesn’t offer Zelle, then you’re limited to the Zelle weekly limit, which is $500.
+If your bank doesn’t offer Zelle, then you’re limited to the Zelle weekly limit, which is $500 for sending, and $5,000 for receiving.
 If, on the other hand, your bank does offer Zelle, then you’ll be restricted by their limit.⁷

 Limit for Zelle with banks